HOME Halal Certification Mechanism of Overseas Approval

 3 Singapore MUIS 2013 Acquired HAS Singapore all

-4 UAE ESMA 2017 Acquired UAE.
+4 UAE MOIAT 2017 Acquired UAE.
 GSO2055-1 Processed foods, slaughter, animal feed, chemistry and biochemistry

 (food additives, flavorings, cosmetics, pharmaceuticals)